Elliott Professor of Religion

 Ph.D., University of Virginia, 2000; M.Div., Yale University, 1993; B.A., Valparaiso University, 1990.

-Dr. Utzinger is Elliott Associate Professor of Religion and Associate Dean of the Faculty.
+Dr. Utzinger is Elliott Associate Professor of Religion.
 He was a Lilly Fellow for the Arts and Humanities (1999-2000) and carries a Ph.D. in Religious Studies from the University of Virginia (2000), an M. Div. from Yale University (1993) and a B.A. in Theology from Valparaiso University (1990).
 While at Hampden-Sydney he received the 2010 Cabell Award for Excellence in Teaching and was named the William W. Elliot Associate Professor of Religion in 2011.

 Dr. Utzinger's research interests include Modern American religion, particularly American Evangelicalism, African American religion, and religion and the Civil Rights movement.
 His book, entitled Yet Saints Their Watch Are Keeping: Fundamentalists, Modernists, and the Development of Evangelical Ecclesiology, 1887-1937 (Macon, GA: Mercer University Press, 2006), examines the idea of the church, or ecclesiology, within the Northern Protestant establishment.
 He argues that evangelical ecclesiology was characterized by denominational ambivalence.
 This ambivalence meant that, while Northern Protestants valued their denominational affiliations, they also had no compunction to work outside of them.
 His study shows that, despite their infighting, evangelicals typically found ways to cooperate with one another in order to preserve their denominational institutions.
 In other words, the controversies' results were not only contention but compromise.
 And, rather than indicating the eclipse of denominationalism, fundamentalism and modernism acted to revitalize those institutions and help them persist.